haukebruno/hateo-admintools/README.md

 Please do not use this in production!

-The tools aren't stable yet.
+The tools in master branch are still under development.

+Use 1.0rc1 instead.